10 Best Places to Live Off the Grid

 10. New Mexico

 Rounding out this list of the best places to live off the grid is the land of enchantment.
-This state is home to Earthship Biotecture, a self-sustaining, off-grid community where residents use recycled and natural materials to construct their homes.
-They even offer public tours to teach others how to embrace this lifestyle.
-“Eve” – the largest structure in the center – is made of repurposed bottles and cans.
+This state is home to Earthship Biotecture, a self-sustaining, off-grid community where residents construct their homes using recycled and natural materials.

-Most of New Mexico features a hot desert climate, but the mountains see cold and snow.
-You’ll have abundant sunshine, but water can be a concern.
-The government encourages you to harvest rainwater – the city of Santa Fe even requires collection features on new builds.
+Most of New Mexico has a hot desert climate, but the mountains see cold and snow.
+There is abundant sunshine, but water can be a concern.

-If you want to live free and easy with nearly unlimited flexibility on land use, look for a region with no zoning ordinances.
 However, please be advised that even these areas have building codes – so erect a structure without pulling the proper permits at your own risk.
 Authorities could make you dismantle it, costing you time, money, and heartache.